WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod09/0901-Deploy and use certificates.md

 31. Close **Microsoft Edge**.

-**Results:** After completing this exercise, you will have configured certificate templates.
+**Results:** After completing this exercise, you'll have configured certificate templates.

 ## Exercise 2: Enroll and use certificates

 ### Scenario

-The next step in implementing a PKI at Contoso is configuring certificate enrollment.
+The next step in implementing a public key infrastructure (PKI) at Contoso is configuring certificate enrollment.
 Contoso wants to enable different options for distributing certificates.
-Users should be able to enroll automatically, and smart card users should get their smart cards from Enrollment Agents.
+Users should be able to enroll automatically, and smart-card users should get their smart cards from Enrollment Agents.
 Contoso has delegated Enrollment Agent rights for the Marketing department group to a user named Ellen Mogensen.

 The main tasks for this exercise are as follows: